 Using high-quality photos makes for better web designs.
 Whatever types of stock photos you’re after, you’ll most likely find a resource here that can make your job a lot easier.

 It can be hard to find stock photos that look good and fit right with your designs.
-Often, browsing one stock photo website isn’t enough to find the right set of images.
+Often, browsing on Google for one stock photo website isn’t enough to find the right set of images.
 So, we decided to create a roundup of some of our favorite websites for sourcing unique free stock photos.

 24 websites to find free stock photos